-If your organization is interested in a bid or would like more information about custom LEGO projects, email us at email@example.com or call 972-530-2615.
-My name is David Hawkins and I build with LEGO.
+If your organization is interested in pricing or would like more information about custom LEGO projects, email David at firstname.lastname@example.org

-This LEGO map was custom built for the Southwest Baptist Theological Seminary.
-At 20' wide, 4 weeks of work, and with over 25,000 LEGO pieces this map is the largest creation I've done to date.
+This LEGO map was custom built for the Southwest Baptist Theological Seminary in Ft.
+Worth Texas.
+At 20' wide, 4 weeks of work, and over 30,000 LEGO pieces this map is the largest creation I've done to date.

 This snow covered scene was built for the University of North Texas.
 This is a model of their campus covered in snow.
 The university video department used the model to create a stop motion animation film for their 2017 holiday video.
 It has around 15,000 LEGO pieces and took about 100 hours to build.

-This is a LEGO replica of a website I created for a company out of Atlanta Georga.
-It was built live at a trade show to bring attention to their booth.
+This is a LEGO build I created for a company out of Atlanta Georga.
+It was built live at a trade show to attract attention and bring people to their booth.
 The build took about 8 hours over two days.

-The yellow monster, as I use to call it, was a commission build, which included building instructions, for an oil company out of Australia.
-This is a replica of one of their pieces of equipment that sat on the ocean floor.
-There are 2,301 pieces.
-The instructions, with about 500 steps, were by far the most difficult part.
+This model was a commission build, which included building instructions, for an oil company out of Australia.
+This is a model of a "GE Apache".
+It sits on the ocean floor and pumps liquids.
+The model has 2,301 pieces.
+The instructions, with about 500 steps, were by far the most challenging part.

-This model of the Great Wall of China was built for a local Dallas tv pilot.
+This display of the Great Wall of China was built for a local Dallas tv pilot show.
 They asked me to track the time and piece count which was about 21 hours and roughly 12,000 pieces.
-The tv show was answering kids questions about walls that separate countries like the Great Wall of China or the Berlin wall.
+The tv show answered kids questions about walls that separate countries like the Great Wall of China or the Berlin wall.

 This was a fun project.
 Santa is in his warm hut working on a few new toy designs.
-This display was created for a charity event.
+This display was created for a Dallas charity event and was displayed in a mall kiosk.
 There must have been some magic hanging around, because the windows do not have panes and there isn't really a door there... but it seems so warm inside.

 My favorite LEGO builds are model railroad related.
 I called this LEGO railroad Steamwood Falls.
-With the extension, out of picture, if covers about 90 square feet.
+With the extension, out of picture, it covers about 90 square feet.
 It has hills, rivers, bridges, mines and more.
-I built it just for fun.
+It is displayed at shows and conventions.

-These old tools are replicas of tools in my shop.
+These LEGO hand tools are straight from my shop.
 They are on long term display at a local library in the Dallas area.